Goblinekkk/CodeBuddy-AI/README.md

 3. Click **"Ask Buddy"** and watch the AI process your request in real-time.

 ---
-Built with ⚡ by [Your Name or Username]
+Built with ⚡ by Goblinekkk